vtexdocs/devportal/README.md

 ## Versioning

 The versioning process of this repository was built to automate version releases and standardize its contributions.
 The following goals are currently implemented:
-- Standardize the repository history by adopting a commit messaging convention that make commits more semantic
+- Standardize the repository history by adopting a commit messaging convention that makes commits more semantic

   [Commitlint](https://commitlint.js.org/#/) is a tool that lints commit messages according to Conventional Commits.
 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), on the other hand, is based on the [SemVer (Semantic-Versioning)](https://semver.org/) standard.